slatedocs/slate/source/includes/_affiliates.md

 There are two endpoints [Exchange Rates.List](#exchange-rates-list) and [Get Temporary Quote](#quotes-get-temporary-quote) which you can call with this authentication method.

+### TEST and LIVE environments

+* Sandbox API is located at https://api.sandbox.transferwise.tech
+* LIVE API is located at https://api.transferwise.com

 ## Get current exchange rates

 > Example Request (Basic authentication):